Parts

 </part>

 This component also contains a form, similar to content types.
-This means editors can configure it - sorting Ascending or Descending.
+This means editors can configure it - sorting the items Ascending or Descending.

-3. Build and deploy your Enonic app once more to make the new part accessible to from Content Studio.
+2. Build and deploy your Enonic app once more to make the new part available in Content Studio (happens automatically if you started enonic project dev).

-The part will appear without making any changes to Next, this is because the Enonic Adapter contains fallback part rendering, as long as NextJS is running in DEV mode.
+The part will appear without making any changes to the front-end, this is because the Enonic Adapter contains fallback part rendering, as long as Next.js is running in DEV mode.

 missing component

-Heading over to the front-end code, we must register a new component that support actual rendering of this part.
+Heading over to the front-end, you must register a new component that supports rendering of this part.

-1. Add the part implementation to the Next app
+1. Add the part implementation to the Next.js app

 src/components/parts/ChildList.tsx